Instructors can request reserve materials by using the Library Course Reserves management system (Ares) in Blackboard.

 Electronic Holdings on Reserve

 - Book Chapters: To request book excerpts, click on "Request Chapter" and provide as much information as possible.
-Due to copyright restrictions, we can only scan up to 10% or one chapter of a book (whichever is greater) for E-Reserves.
+Due to copyright restrictions, we can generally only scan smaller portions of a title for E-Reserves.

 - Articles: If you would like us to create links to items from the Library's electronic holdings, click on "Request Article".
 Please provide as much information as possible.
 Reserves staff will locate the article and make it available either as a web link or as a pdf file.